-This building is projected to meet a LEED for New Construction Gold certification level and includes the following features:
+This building met the LEED Gold certification for new construction and includes the following features:

 - This building is expected to save more than 30 percent in annual potable water compared to an equivalent code-compliant building. - Nearly 80 percent of regularly used workspaces in this building can be day lit year-round. - With a priority on providing a healthy, safe workplace skylights balance daylight and winter sun for efficient lighting. - The operations in the Fleet Services enable Denver Water to meet our greenhouse gas emissions targets and maintain a healthy and safe work environment.